JustinCredibuilt/hossync_help/docs/public/reviewing-sync-runs/jobs-and-retries.md

 4. Confirm whether the issue is credentials, provider behavior, or data quality.
 5. Retry the full run or payroll stage after fixing the issue.

+Retry actions require active ELD and payroll connections in **Settings**.

 ![Jobs page filtered to failed runs with error logs visible](./images/jobs-error-logs.png)

 ## Forced dry runs